ChristophWalter/blog/content/2020-07-a-short-glimpse-on-aws-amplify-and-google-firebase.md

 ## When to use what?
 You better take a closer look at both of them before making a decision.
 Or just get started and try them. :)

 One thing you might get out of this glimpse is to think about your data structure.
-Would you benefit from typed data model?
+Would you benefit from a typed data model?